1/9/26

 Amelia

 1/1/26 Today I am printing off a calendar with moon phases.
 I will use this to plan seed starting.
 I have over twenty varieties of annuals to start this year.
 I also have to carefully succession plant the ones that are not “cut-and-come-again.”
 I have two notebooks that I use for jotting down information.
 Maintaining order amidst the seeming chaos of planting time is especially grounding and gives me a sense of peace in the process.
 Do you journal everything?
-How do you like to keep track of the hours spent running your business?
-Do you plan how you’re going to fit everything in your grow space, or just wing it and make room?
+Do you plan out how you’re going to fit everything in your grow space, or just wing it and make room?
 Feel free to email me here to share your answers and we can grow together!

 Happy New Year and Happy Gardening,